parajbs/s5-dev-scripts/linux/ubuntu2204_64/README.md

 # s5-dev-scripts
-A collection for s5-node install and build scripts for windows10 / ubuntu 22.04 and docker start script with debian12-slim.
+A collection for s5-node install and build scripts for windows10 / ubuntu22.04 / Debian9.2 and docker-start-script for debian12 / ubuntu2204.

 ## Prerequisites